19hours/sg-statutes/Acts/Income Tax Act.md

 (viii) the Central Depository (Pte) Limited;

-(ix) an insurer registered or regulated under the Insurance Act (Cap.
-142) or exempted under that Act from being registered or regulated; or
+(ix) an insurer licensed or regulated under the Insurance Act (Cap.
+142) or exempted under that Act from being licensed or regulated; or

+[Act 11 of 2013 wef 18/04/2013]

 (x) a trust company licensed under the Trust Companies Act (Cap.
 336);